David Havili: Super Rugby

-Havili started at second five-eighth against the touring British and Irish Lions in 2017, slotting into the place of the injured Ryan Crotty.
+Havili started at centre against the touring British and Irish Lions in 2017, slotting into the place of the injured Ryan Crotty.
 Havili played the full 80 minutes as the Crusaders lost to the Lions 3–12.

 In the 2017 Super Rugby season, Havili was a key member of the Crusaders squad that lost only one match on the way to their eighth Super Rugby title.
-Havili was one of the Crusaders stand out performers in the 2017 season, not only displacing All Blacks 60-plus test veteran Israel Dagg from the fullback position, causing Dagg to be shifted to the right wing upon his return from a knee injury, but was also voted the Crusaders Player of the Year for 2017.
+Havili was one of the Crusaders stand out performers in the 2017 season, not only displacing All Blacks 60 plus test veteran Israel Dagg from the fullback position, causing Dagg to be shifted to the right wing upon his return from a knee injury, but was also voted the Crusaders Player of the Year for 2017.
 Havili was one of the leading try scorers of the 2017 Super Rugby season, finishing with eight tries.
 Winger Seta Tamanivalu was the only Crusader to score more tries than Havili, scoring 10.

 Havili again played a crucial part in the Crusaders title wins in 2018 and 2019.